Lev Gatovsky: Credit and interest rates

 By 1965, 40% of enterprises' circulating assets were funded by bank credits, a figure that rose to 50% by 1976.
 This change was intended to make enterprises more accountable and economically driven.
-It is important to note that under the Soviet system, all banks were state institutions.
+Under the Soviet system, all banks were state institutions.
 In particular, the USSR State Bank (Gosbank SSSR), which specialized on short-term loans, and the Construction Bank (Stroibank), which specialized in long-term loans for construction.

 Gatovsky and other Soviet economists, such as V. Garbuzov and V. Batyrev, supported this shift, arguing that credit would drive better use of capital and enhance productivity.
 The reforms included extending long-term credits for capital investments, thus reducing reliance on non-repayable state funds.
 Interest rates were also adjusted to make loans more economically significant, with the standard rate raised to 4–4.25% for short-term and 4.5–6% for long-term loans by 1967.“Gratuitous financing – a form of financing that is scarcely connected with cost accounting – will be increasingly replaced by credit, i.e., by a form of loan to the enterprise that must be returned”.The new credit system aimed to differentiate interest rates based on the financial health and efficiency of enterprises.
 Well-managed enterprises received more favorable terms, while poorly run ones faced stricter conditions and punitive rates for late repayments.
 This approach mirrored practices in capitalist economies, where credit is used as a tool to influence economic behavior and performance, although Soviet economist claimed to be "qualitatively different".
 However, the practices and principles adopted during the reforms showed significant parallels, emphasizing efficiency, profitability, and the strategic use of credit as an economic lever.